IanOC1994/ArcLens-Photography/README.md

 # ArcLens-Photography

-ArcLens Photography is a site dedicated to the architectural and property based photography in Ireland, with a core base in Dublin.
-The site will be targeted towards potential clients and enthusiasts that are interested in photography, and more specifically architectural photography.
+ArcLens Photography is a company that specialises in architectural and property based photography in Ireland, with a core base in Dublin.
+The sites main aim is to advertise the company and its portfolio and will be targeted toward potential clients.
 This site will serve as a first enticing introduction to the company and provide users with the oppurtunity to observe some of the companies portfolio.
 It will also provide users with the facility to reach out with a query or potential job.

 ## Features